mpv-player/mpv/DOCS/contribute.md

 If you have used an AI/LLM for your contribution, you must disclose this in the PR description.
 Such contributions are not forbidden, but the submitter takes full responsibility for the code changes.
-This includes having full understanding of the code (knowing what was changed and why) and the ability to participate in the code review process with human-written responses.
-This also includes confirming that the code can be submitted under the same license as the relevant files (usually LGPLv2 or GPLv2).
+This includes having full understanding of the code (knowing what was changed and why), the ability to participate in the code review process with human-written responses, and confirming that the code can be submitted under the same license as the relevant files (usually LGPLv2 or GPLv2).

+AI/LLM must not be used to write commit messages or pull request descriptions.
 Clearly vibe-coded patches will not be considered.

 Code of Conduct